 Note that the fountain also forms what appears to be the letter M, which corresponds to the Hebrew letter Mem which means “water” and is associated with the Hanged Man, trump of elemental water.
 It is the hum of Om, the sacred sound of meditation.
 The letter M and words derived from it have connections to things of the sea, things of matter, and things maternal.
 The spray also creates the forms of undines, naiads or water nymph spirit beings associated with elemental water.
 These in shape are reminiscent of the dryad or Meliae of the ash tree upon which the Hanged Man is suspended.

 Ace of Swords Golden Dawn Traditional Description: “A White Radiating Angelic Hand, issuing from clouds, and grasping the hilt of a sword, which supports a White Radiant Celestial Crown; from which depend, on the right, the olive branch of Peace and, on the left, the palm branch of suffering.
-Six Vavs fall
+Six Vavs fall from its point.”

 In all the Aces, as in the Thoth deck, I have chosen not to depict the “White Radiating Angelic Hand” holding the elemental implement.